-There are several theories as to what set off Candida auris, a newly-resistant fungus now getting fungy all across the planet.
-According to Dr. Jacques Meis, a microbiologist in the Netherlands, the rise of Candida auris is related to the increasingly prevalent use of agressive fungicides in farms and gardens.
+There are several theories as to what set off Candida auris, a newly-resistant fungus now becoming more prevalent across the planet.
+According to the research of Dr. Jacques Meis, a microbiologist living in the Netherlands, the rise of Candida auris is related to the increasingly prevalent use of agressive fungicides in farms and gardens.

 Fungi are intelligent.
-They learn to acclimate to hostile environments much as bacteria become tolerant to the presence of antibiotics.
-Like the dangers of antibiotic use on factory-farmed animals, the broad use of aggressive fungicides in agriculture may have a drastic impact on the nature and disposition of the soil.
+They can learn to adapt to hostile environments much as bacteria can become tolerant to antibiotics.
+The widespread use of aggressive fungicides in agriculture is having a drastic impact on the nature of soil-based organisms.